jmtiong/swat/README.md

 2. Current information is only limited to Singapore.
 3. The interval for weather update is every 5 minutes.
 4. There is no need to handle race conditions.
+5. Area name is unique and lat and long doesn't change.

 # Functional Requirements
 1. User is able to retrieve a list of locations given a date and time.